 Microbiology.
 Origin and evolution of microorganisms and Microbiology.
 Observation of microorganisms and viruses.
 Structure and functions of prokaryotic cell.
 Fungi.
 Protozoa.
 Viruses, viroids and prions.
 Growth and metabolism of microorganisms.
 Cultivation, titration and classification of microorganisms and viruses.
 Genetics of microorganisms and viruses: genetic recombination.
 Host-parasite relationships in infection and infectious disease.
 Microbial population of the human body.
 Microbial pathogens and their mechanisms of pathogenicity and virulence.
 Mechanisms of pathogenicity of the virus.
 Major infectious diseases.
 Infection and Immunity: nonspecific and specific defenses against infection.
 Strategies of microorganisms and viruses to escape the immune system.
 Chemical and physical antimicrobial and antiviral agents.
 Antibiotic and chemotherapeutic antimicrobial and antiviral agents: mechanism of action, resistance and sensitivity assays.
 Immunoprophylaxis of infectious diseases.
 Pharmaceutical Microbiology: microorganisms in chemical and pharmaceutical industry.
+Probiotics and prebiotics.
 Assessment of genotoxicity: Ames test.
 Biotechnology: Recombinant DNA and pharmaceutical products.

 General Pathology.
 Etiology.
 Extrinsic causes of disease.
 Radiation injury by ionizing and nonionizing radiation.
 Chemical injury.
 Nutrition and disease.
 Intrinsic causes of disease.
 The molecular mechanisms of mutations and DNA repair.
 Transmission patterns of pathological characters.
 Single-gene disorders.
 Disorders with multifactorial inheritance.
 Cellular Pathology.
 Cellular alterations of growth and differentiation.
 Atrophy, hypertrophy, hyperplasia, metaplasia, dysplasia.
 Necrosis and apoptosis.
 Oncology: Definition, nomenclature, and biological properties of benign and malignant neoplasms.
 Classification, grading and staging of tumors.
 Molecular basis of cancer.
 Oncogenic DNA and RNA virus.
 Protooncogenes, oncogenes.
 Tumor suppressor genes.
 Survival and pro-apoptotic genes.
 DNA repair genes.
 Molecular basis of multistep carcinogenesis.
 Neoplastic phenotype.
 Angiogenesis.
 Tumor progression.
 Invasion and metastasis.
 Chemical carcinogenesis: initiation and promotion.
 Carcinogenic chemicals.
 Radiation carcinogenesis.
 Microbial carcinogenesis in humans.
 Genetic predisposition to cancer.
 Biological basis of anti-neoplastic therapies.
 Immunology and immunopathology: Innate immunity.
 Acquired immunity.
 Antigens.
 The structural and functional aspects of Antibodies.
 T and B lymphocytes and their receptors.
 The Major Histocompatibility System (MHC).
 Activation of B and T lymphocytes.
 Anatomy of the immune system.
 Effectors of the immune response: antibodies, T helper lymphocytes and cytokines, T cytotoxic lymphocytes.
 Immunity to bacteria, virus and protozoa.
 Vaccinations.
 Primary and secondary immunodeficiencies.
 Hypersensitivity.
 Immunological tolerance and autoimmune diseases.
 Celiac disease.
 Tumor immunology.
 Transplantation.
 Acute and chronic inflammation.
 Vascular changes, cellular events and chemical mediators.
 Inflammatory exudate and systemic effects.
 Fever and hyperthermia.
 Chronic inflammation: classification, cytological features and granuloma.
 Tissue repair.
 Blood physiopathology.
 Blood and Hematopoiesis.
 Sickle cell disease.
 Iron deficiency anemia, megaloblastic anemias.
 Thalassemia syndromes.
 Leukemia and lymphoma.
 Cardiovascular physiopathology.
 The hemostatic response and its control mechanisms.
 Thrombosis.
 Embolism.
 Atherosclerosis.
 Clinical manifestations of ischemic heart disease.
 Arrhythmias.
 Hypertension and hypotension.
 Edema.
 Biochemical, metabolic, and endocrine pathology.
 Pathogenesis of type1 and type 2 diabetes mellitus.
 Disorders of lipids circulation in the plasma.
 Familial hypercholesterolemia.
 Steatosis.
 Cystic fibrosis, Alzheimer's disease.